-North Carolina State University’s Park Scholarships Class of 2022 will host the 2020 Gerald H. Elkan Distinguished Lecture in Science and Society on Tuesday, April 7, at 5:30 p.m. in the Talley Coastal Ballroom.
-The lecture will feature Thomas Hager, an award-winning author whose writing has focused on climate change, medicine, clean energy, and the future of food.
-The lecture, entitled “How to Talk About Science in a Post-Truth World,” will be followed by a reception.
+North Carolina State University’s Park Scholarships Class of 2022 will host the 2020 Gerald H. Elkan Distinguished Lecture in Science and Society on Thursday, Oct.
+1, at 6:00 p.m.
+The online event will be free and open to the public.
+Thomas Hager, an award-winning author whose writing has focused on climate change, clean energy, and the future of food, will give a lecture entitled “How to Talk About Science in a Post-Truth World.”
 This program is supported by the University Speakers and Lectures Committee, the Harrelson Fund, the NC State University Libraries, the Honors and Scholars Village, and the University Honors and Scholars Programs.

 Hager’s writing examines the ways science and technology change human lives.
 He is the author of twelve books on science and medical history, as well as more than 100 feature and news articles in a variety of popular and professional periodicals, including the Wall Street Journal, the Atlantic, Reader’s Digest, and Cardio.
 He holds a master’s degree in medical microbiology and immunology from the Oregon Health Sciences University, as well as a master’s degree in journalism from the University of Oregon.
 He is currently a courtesy associate professor of journalism and communication at the University of Oregon.